argilla-io/distilabel/docs/technical-reference/llms.md

 ### Inference Endpoints

-Hugging Face provides a streamlined approach for deploying models through [inference endpoints](https://huggingface.co/inference-endpoints) on their infrastructure.
-Opt for this solution if your model is hosted on Hugging Face.
+HuggingFace provides a streamlined approach for deploying models through [inference endpoints](https://huggingface.co/inference-endpoints) on their infrastructure.
+Opt for this solution if your model is hosted on HuggingFace.

 For the API reference visit [InferenceEndpointsLLM][distilabel.llm.huggingface.inference_endpoints.InferenceEndpointsLLM].